Clean, repair, and review product listings before they move.

 Trust and control

-Sellers need to know what happens to their store, their data, and their approval process before they trust any listing tool.
+Sellers need to know what happens to their store, their data, and their approval process before

 SellerGlow suggests changes, explains what changed, and waits for your approval before anything writes to your store.